1998 Cook County, Illinois, elections: President of the Cook County Board of Commissioners

 In the 1998 President of the Cook County Board of Commissioners election, incumbent first-term president John Stroger, a Democrat, was reelected.

 Primaries

 Democratic

 Incumbent John H. Stroger, Jr. defeated Cook County commissioner Calvin R. Sutker.

 Republican

 Clerk of the Circuit Court of Cook County Aurelia Pucinski left the Democratic Party and joined the Republican party in December 1997 to run as its nominee for President of the Cook County Board of Commissioners.

 General election

 Cook County Board of Commissioners

 The 1998 Cook County Board of Commissioners election saw all seventeen seats of the Cook County Board of Commissioners up for election to four-year terms.

-1st district

-Incumbent commissioner Darlena Williams-Burnett, a Democrat appointed in 1997 after fellow Democrat Danny K. Davis resigned to serve in the United States House of Representatives, lost renomination in the Democratic primary to Earlean Collins.
-Collins would go on to win the general election.